mstrivens/instagram_challenge/README.md

 I would like to be able to log out of my account

 As a user
+So I can see my recent history of posting
+I would like to be able to see my posts in reverse chronological order

+As a user
 So I can show my photos to the world
 I would like to be able to post them